puffled/docs/gentoo-on-android.md

 most things on android devices require firmware, copy everything in `/vendor/firmware` to `/lib/firmware`.

-sound, networking, bluetooth, anything really, functioning is extremely hit-or-miss.
+sound, networking, bluetooth, display, anything really, functioning is extremely hit-or-miss.

-for my beyondx (S10 5G), wpa_supplicant does work to bring up it's broadcom wifi modem (required vendor firmware)
+for my beyondx (S10 5G), wpa_supplicant does work to bring up it's broadcom wifi modem (required vendor firmware). i have not been able to get display working, even using advice from [postmarketos](https://wiki.postmarketos.org/wiki/Troubleshooting:display).